FaazAbidi/News-Aggregator/README.md

 Another ambiguity was similar to the former.
 It was not clear when to create new users.
 Therefore, I decided to create a new user when there's a new name comes as a parameter through the `/news/favorite/` endpoint.

-Lastly, in the sample requests provided, an auth token was included, but it was not mentioned anywhere in the project description.
+Lastly, in the sample requests provided, an auth token was included, but it was not mentioned anywhere in the problem description.
 As a result, I assumed that an auth token is not required for the endpoints and did not implement it in the API.

 ## External APIs